-If you have Arizona on your short list for retirement options, your tax situation will be especially important in making your final decision.
-Arizona does not tax the following items, and they are not included in your computation of gross income or adjusted gross income for the purpose of determining if you need to file an income tax return in Arizona:
+If you have Arizona on your shortlist for retirement options, your tax situation will be especially critical in making your final decision.
+Arizona does not tax the following items, and they are not included in your computation of gross income or adjusted gross income to determine if you need to file an income tax return in Arizona.

 - Interest from U.S. Government obligations

 - Social security retirement benefits received under Title II of the Social Security Act